This is Part II of my short introduction to rare books. To read Part I, please visit my previous post. Let’s pick up where we left off:

 Condition: This is the quality that pinpoints the value of your book after edition and completeness have been established.
 For example, a first edition copy of Hound of the Baskervilles (without its extremely scarce dust jacket) may range in price from $6000 to $9000.
 But where it falls on that spectrum, established by edition and completeness, is based on the condition of that particular copy.

-This is why you’ll often hear my colleagues and I say that we can’t make a judgment on a book’s value unless we’ve seen it (ideally in person, but at the very least in photos).
+This is one of the main reasons why you’ll often hear my colleagues and I say that we can’t make a judgment on a book’s value unless we’ve seen it.
 Condition can sometimes make the difference of thousands of dollars.

 Note that the condition of a book has to be compared to other books of the same edition.
 Otherwise you’re comparing apples to oranges.
 For example, Ayn Rand’s The Fountainhead was published in 1943, in the midst of World War II, during paper rationing.
 It would be a mistake to expect the paper of the dust jacket to reflect the quality of paper pre- and post-war America.
 In fact, The Fountainhead is costs significantly more than Rand’s magnum opus, Atlas Shrugged, because of the difficulty of finding great copies, along with the significantly smaller print run.